juvar/murano-tutorial/source/introduction.rst

 .. image:: images/qa_env_empty.png

 Once the environment is created, we can add both Tomcat and PostgreSQL applications to it.
-Click on the "Add Component" button, and select Tomcat application, and enter parameters for Tomcat application.
+Click on the "Add Component" button, select Tomcat application, and enter parameters for Tomcat application.
 These parameters vary from application to application.
 Most of the applications ask name, instance flavor, instance image, etc. Database application will probably ask you to set the username and password.